BLOGS

 How to Clean an Air Conditioner Wall Unit?

 A dirty air conditioner wall unit does more than just look bad.
-It drives up your energy bills, weakens airflow, and circulates dust, allergens, and mold spores throughout your indoor space.
+It drives up your energy bills, weakens airflow, and circulates dust, allergens, and mold spores throughout your indoor space—often leading to issues like central ac not blowing efficiently when airflow becomes restricted.

 The good news is that regular cleaning is one of the simplest ways to keep your system running at peak efficiency.
 This step-by-step guide will walk you through everything you need to know.